foliant-docs/foliant/README.rst

 .. note::

-  If you use Foliant in a Docker container, local includes pointing outside the project directory will not be resolved because only the project directory is mounted inside the container.
+  If you use Foliant in a Docker container, local includes pointing outside the project directory will not be resolved.
+That's because only the project directory is mounted inside the container.

-  You can mount the directories with your local included files manually to work around that.
+  To work around that, mount the directories with the localy included files manually.

 Here is an include from git: